 The Lakeview area is located in west Mississauga on Lake Ontario.
 It was the subject of Inspiration Lakeview Master Plan, received by Council in June 2014.
-Draft Official Plan policies in support of the Master Plan were developed in 2016.
-The total Lakeview Area as addressed in the Lakeview Local Area Plan comprises approximately 1,147 hectares with an existing population of 22,750.
-Inspiration Lakeview will add an estimated projection of 15,000 to 20,000 people over the next 30 years.
+Official Plan Amendment 89 was approved in support of the Master Plan.
+The total Lakeview Area as addressed in the Lakeview Local Area Plan23 comprises approximately 1,147 hectares with an existing population of 22,750.
+Inspiration Lakeview will add an estimated projection of 15,000 to 20,000 people over the next 30 years.24 and the adjacent lands which are comprised of the Lakeview business employment area (35 hectares).

 Inspiration Lakeview lands is the largest undeveloped waterfront property under single ownership in the City.
-It roughly totals 99 hectares (245 acres) in size and consists of the former Ontario Power Generation (OPG) Lakeview Generating Station lands (64 hectares) and the adjacent lands which are comprised of the Lakeview business employment area (35 hectares).
+It roughly totals 99 hectares (245 acres) in size and consists of the former Ontario Power Generation (OPG) Lakeview Generating Station lands (64 hectares)